The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Concluding remarks

-In article, using the developed earlier our formalism \cite{EKPT_2021,EPT:2022uij,EPT19,EPT_2020,EKPT_2021a} in TEGR and in STEGR, we have studied the problem of constructing conserved quantities (energy density and energy density flux) for a flat fronted exact (strong) gravitational wave of the only one polarization ``+’’.
-Concerning TEGR, the applied formalism is a tensorial one and gives a possibility to construct both local and integral conserved quantities covariant both to coordinate transformations and to local Lorentz rotations.
-For the best of our knowledge, STEGR has not still been used for construction of conserved quantities for gravitational waves.
-The crucial property of the formalism both in TEGR and in STEGR is that a displacement vector $\xi^\alpha$ is included.
-Namely, interpretation of conserved quantities is defined by $\xi^\alpha$ that can be chosen as a Killing vector of spacetime, a proper vector of an observer, etc. Another important notion in the formalism \cite{EKPT_2021,EPT:2022uij,EPT19,EPT_2020,EKPT_2021a} is a gauge, that is classes of equivalence of pairs (tetrad, ISC) in TEGR, or (coordinates, flat connections) in STEGR.
-To construct a physically sensible conserved quantity one has to find out a corresponding gauge \cite{EKPT_2021,EPT:2022uij,EKPT_2021a}.
-In the present paper, we have found gauges when energetic characteristics of flat gravitational wave measured by a freely falling observer are zero that is in a correspondence with the equivalence principle.
-However, because the wave solution is not stationary there is no timelike Killing vectors, formally it means that it is impossible to construct energy density.
 What is interesting is that the simplest gauge used gives non-zero results, which in the limit of a weak wave coincides with the related pseudotensor formulae.
 Analogous results obtained in the non-covariant formalism are discussed in \cite{Formiga:2018maj,Formiga_2020}.
 We should stress here that despite free falling masses can be used for detecting non-zero energy of gravitational waves, at least two masses separated by non-zero distance are needed.
-Even for a simpler case of Friedmann - Robertson - Walker cosmological metric consideration of distant masses makes energy issues more subtle, as it, for example, have been shown in the Harrison paper with a remarkable title ``Mining energy in an expanding Universe'' \cite{Harrison}.
-However, in our studied here we consider only one point moving geodesically in a gravitational wave metric, nevertheless, the obtained non-zero result has a physical sense at least for a weak wave.
+This means that formalism has to be adapted from the local one to a ``two-point'' formalism, or something analogous to this.
+Even for a simpler case of Friedmann–Lemaître–Robertson–Walker cosmological metric consideration of distant masses makes energy issues more subtle, as it, for example, have been shown in the Harrison paper with a remarkable title ``Mining energy in an expanding Universe'' \cite{Harrison}.
+However, in our studies here we consider only one point-like moving geodesically in a gravitational wave metric, nevertheless, the obtained non-zero result has a physical sense at least for a weak wave.
 This means that the connection between the equivalence principle and the energy-momentum characteristics of a gravitational field studied here needs a deeper investigation.

+The present article can be developed in various directions.
+One can consider 1) a plane gravitational wave with two polarizations, 2) gravitational waves with cylindrical or spherical symmetry, 3) gravitational waves propagating inside matter.
+We leave such studies for a future work.